Renault UE Chenillette: Armed Renault Chenillettes

-Şenileta Malaxa Tipul UE
+Șenileta Malaxa Tipul UE

 In 1937, Romania, then still a French ally, bought about ten UEs.
 As a first step in creating an indigenous armored fighting vehicle industry, the Romanian Defence Minister bought in 1937 the licence for the local production of 300 Renault UE Chenillettes.
 The vehicle was meant to tow the 47 mm Schneider anti-tank gun.
-The licence was acquired by the Malaxa factory in Bucharest, the vehicle being subsequently designated Şenileta Malaxa Tipul UE.
+The licence was acquired by the Malaxa factory in Bucharest, the vehicle being subsequently designated Șenileta Malaxa Tipul UE.
 All of the vehicle's parts except the engine, gearbox and instrument panel were manufactured locally by Malaxa, the former three being delivered by the French AMX factory.
 Production lasted from the second half of 1939 to March 1941, during which 126 carriers were produced.
 The production was cut short when the supply of Renault parts was interrupted by the fall of France.
 Germany then delivered about fifty captured Renault UEs to Romania.
 The 126 Malaxa chenillettes accounted for the bulk of such vehicles (178 in total) in operation by the Romanian Army at the start of Operation Barbarossa.
 The chenillette first saw combat service during the Iron Guard rebellion, when two were used by the Iron Guard.
 The Malaxa chenillette was not an entirely identical copy of the Renault UE.
 It was heavier by 0.1 tons and was able to carry in its cargo bin 0.15 tons more than its French counterpart.
 Its length, width and height were all slightly increased by five centimetres, six centimetres and one centimetre respectively.
 Its engine was slightly weaker by 3 hp, but it still managed to achieve the same top speed and range as its French counterpart.

 In the Romanian army the type was deployed in the anti-tank companies, towing the 47 mm Schneider Model 1936 — a heavier gun than in the French army, which had considered the Renault UE to be much too light to move guns of this calibre — and as a munition and fuel carrier in the Motorised Cavalry Regiments.
 After 1943 of the fifty surviving vehicles 33 were used for training; seventeen were from January 1944 until March rebuilt by the Malaxa factory, which reinforced them to allow them to tow the even heavier German 50 mm L/60 anti-tank gun.
 The Romanian vehicles, including the ten imported, bring the total Renault UE production to about 5294.